Policies from reputable insurers must be secured to cover liabilities imposed by international and EU legislation

 - The Japan Ship Owners’ Mutual Protection & Indemnity Association

-- Ship Owners’ Mutual Insurance Association Limited
+- The London Steam-ship Owners’ Mutual Insurance Association Limited

 - The Shipowners’ Mutual Protection & Indemnity Association (Luxembourg)

-- The Standard Club Ltd
+- The Swedish Club

 - Noord Nederlandsche P&I Club